elkuno/DLResearchProject/README.md

 Credit to GPT-4 for helping me implement this.

 Run the Cells from top to bottom, you can skip over cell 6 if you don't want to evaluate the model. this code is pretty simple and executes pretty fast.
+Outputs the images to `Output_Images/saliency_map`

 ## SmoothGrad:
 `visualization_techniques/smoothgrad/smoothgrad2.ipynb`

 Credit to: https://github.com/PAIR-code/saliency/blob/master/Examples_core.ipynb, most of the code is from them.

-Run the Cells from top to bottom, although be warned, this method took 6 hours to render the images in `Output_Images/smoothgrad`
+Run the Cells from top to bottom, although be warned, this method took 6 hours to render the images to the output in `Output_Images/smoothgrad`